 Dr. Morris entered the medical device field in 1993 working for Possis Medical, Inc. in Minneapolis, Minn.
 Over a period of nine years as an engineer, research manager, and consultant, he worked on the design, testing, and manufacturing of the AngioJet® Thrombectomy System.
 This device allows radiologists and cardiologists to quickly and safely remove blood clots from the circulation, such as in the case of heart attacks.
 John also worked for St. Jude Medical on devices used to correct coronary arrhythmias.

-Dr. Morris moved to Fond du Lac with his wife and daughter in 2002.
-He made the jump to academia with the move and has taught classes in chemistry, biology, math, statistics and environment science at both Marian University and the University of Wisconsin – Fond du Lac.
+Dr. Morris moved to Fond du Lac in 2002 and made the jump to academia.
+He has taught classes in chemistry, biology, physics, math, statistics and environment science at Marian University, University of Wisconsin – Fond du Lac, and Moraine Park Technical College.
 He is very passionate about his work with Marian University’s Social Justice Committee, which he has co-chaired for a number of years.
-In his free time, Morris enjoys singing and playing guitar, woodworking, biking and cross-country skiing.
+He has also been the lead in developing the Sabre Garden which is used for educational, research, and service projects with the produce being grown being donated to the local food pantry.
+In his free time, Morris enjoys singing and playing guitar, woodworking, biking, skiing, and competing in triathlons.

 Karen Roberts earned her Master of Science in Nursing from Marian University in 2004, her Bachelor of Science in Nursing degree from Marian University in 1982, and is a Certified Nurse Educator (CNE).
 Roberts has been a nurse educator for more than eight years, and a registered nurse for more than 32 years, with experience in Medical/Surgical Nursing, Critical Care nursing, Post Anesthesia Care Unit, Preoperative Nursing and Endoscopy Nursing.